cjdbarlow/Part-One/intravenous_bolus_and_infusion_kinetics.md

-* Remifentanil has little redistribution and small a small Vd in the peripheral compartments, and so has a very short context-**in**sensitive half time.
+* Remifentanil has little redistribution and small a small Vd in the peripheral compartments, and so has a very short context-**in**sensitive half time
 It wears off reliably and quickly following cessation of infusion.

 ####Context-Sensitive Decrement Time
-Context-Sensitive Decrement Times:
 * Describe the time it takes for a drug level to fall to a particular percentage of its starting value following cessation of an infusion
 * They are used because the half-times do not describe **monoexponential decay**
 i.e. The time taken for drug concentration to reach 25% of its starting value is not twice the context sensitive half-time.